tuw-robotics/tuw_extrinsic_calibration/README.md

 After the estimation, the laser scan will be projected into the image, giving the user a feeling of the estimations accuracy.
 ![third](https://github.com/tuw-robotics/tuw_extrinsic_calibration/raw/master/tuw_extrinsic_camera/images/gui_2.png)
+The calibration depicted here is not good enough (see projected laserscan on the bottom right), since a planar object is used.
+However, one should then refine the estimation by driving to a different spot and selecting the same object again (steps 1-3) or selecting a different object in view.